 • Planned, structured and sequenced lessons.

-• A broad range of equipment and experiences.
+• Access to a broad range of equipment and resources.

 • Qualified and experienced staff.

-• Consistent marking and feedback using PIXL marking policy.
+• Consistent marking and feedback using school marking policy.

 • A range of assessment techniques including the use of ICT.